 Solutions, not politics.
 That is my pledge to you.

-To give you some insight into how I think, below are some of my thoughts on various, current issues.
-Issues will come and go.
-Again, I encourage you to vote for someone you can trust to make the best decision, regardless of the issue.
-As your Representative, I will be willing to listen to all sides, seeking to find the best solutions towards progress.
+Below are some of my thoughts on various issues.
+As your Representative, I would be willing to listen to all sides, seeking to find the best solutions towards progress.
 I hope you will join me in that empowering process.
-Click as indicated, to see more detailed thoughts on each issue.
+Click as indicated to see more detailed thoughts.